The Word Problem for Finitary Automaton Groups

+(where $\neq v$ is used as a placeholder for a word different to $v$ and the state sequence on the right is omitted because it is not relevant).
+This shows that $\bm{q}$ acts non-trivially on $\langle \mathcal{A} \rangle v$ (with respect to the action of $\mathcal{T}$).

 For the other direction, assume that $\varphi$ is not satisfiable.
-We will show that $\bm{q}$ acts as the identity on all words of length at least $N + 1$ (and, thus, in particular, also on shorter ones).
-Consider a word $wau \in \Sigma^*$ where $w$ is of length $N$ and $a \in \Sigma$.
-From the cross diagram (\ref{eqn:qOnW}), we obtain the black part of the cross diagram
+We will show that $\bm{q}$ acts as the identity on all words of length at least $N$ (and, thus, in particular, also on shorter ones).
+Consider a word $uv \in \Sigma^*$ where $u$ is of length $N$.
+From the cross diagram (\ref{eqn:finalCross}), we obtain the cross diagram